As an artist, you know that selling your artwork can be challenging. You may be wondering why you should even bother trying to sell your art on eBay.

 Don’t be afraid to set a lower price than what you’re asking for elsewhere; this can help attract buyers and sell your work quickly.

 5. Ship Your Art Securely

-When shipping artwork, it’s important to take the necessary precautions to ensure that it arrives safely at its destination.
-This means using packing materials to protect the art from getting damaged in transit.
+When shipping artwork, it’s essential to take the necessary precautions to ensure that it arrives safely at its destination.
+This means packing materials to protect the art from getting damaged in transit.
 It’s also important to use a shipping service to handle your artwork with care.

-Research the different shipping options available to you and choose the one that will best protect your artwork.
+Research the shipping options available to you and choose the one that best protects your artwork.